Contribute to a RepositoryΒΆ

 If the bug or the feature covers more than one issue, create a new issue referencing all those issues.
 In all those issues:

-• add the duplicate label.
+- add the

 Warning